guilhermesimoes/guilhermesimoes.github.io/_drafts/a-day-in-the-life-of-a-rails-programmer.md

 layout:   post
 title:    "A Day In The Life Of A Rails Programmer"
 ---
-A client has a Rails CMS and a Rails front-end application.
+A client has two Rails apps: a CMS (back-end) and a store (front-end).

 When stuff is added to the CMS it can then be displayed in the front-end application.